Brazil Join France In World Cup Knockouts As Ronaldo Eyes Progress - UrduPoint

 "The first aim was to qualify.
 That was really important in a group as difficult as ours," the 30-year-old Casemiro told Brazilian broadcaster SporTV.

-Brazil kicked off their campaign in Qatar with a 2-0 victory over Serbia but Paris Saint-Germain forward Neymar limped off with a sprained ankle.
+Brazil kicked off their campaign in Qatar with a 2-0 victory over Serbia but Paris Saint-Germain forward Neymar limped off with an ankle injury.

-Despite their smooth progress so far, Tite will be desperate to have his talisman back in the fold for the knockout rounds.
+Despite their smooth progress so far Tite will be desperate to have his star man back in the fold for the knockout rounds.

 Earlier, in the same group, Cameroon dug deep to fight back from 3-1 down.